IBM-Cloud/openwhisk-cognos-dashboard/README.md

 # Cognos Dashboard Embedded Package

 The OpenWhisk Cognos Dashboard Embedded package provides a set of actions for interacting with Cognos Dashboard Embedded instances.
-These actions allow you to view or create Dashboards using data available in IBM Cloud Object Storage.
+These actions allow you to view and create Dashboards using data available in IBM Cloud Object Storage or more custom locations.

 ## OpenWhisk entities
 | Entity | Type | Parameters | Description |